mls-m5/MatMake/README.md

 matmake --init    path/for/project
 ```

-Install matmake on your system (globaly)
+Install matmake on your system (globaly) on Linux
 -------------------------------------------
 ```sh
 cd /tmp/